-Regardless of where you’re based, you have to deal with German VAT rules if you have clients in Germany.
+Regardless of where you’re based, you have to deal with German VAT rules if you have clients as a freelancer or an independent contractor in Germany.
 VAT, or Value Added Tax, is a consumption tax levied on the purchase of almost all goods and services in the EU.
 While you might already know that, you might be unaware of the specific rules surrounding your product, which you should follow if you want to stay tax compliant.

 There are three different VAT rates in Germany, and freelancers must charge the amount that applies to their products and services:

 There are different types of self-employment in Germany.
 While both types technically indicate that you are the sole decision-maker for the services you provide, freelancers usually work in their own name.
 In contrast, self-employed people may conduct business under a brand name.
 The difference is noteworthy because freelancers needn’t register with the Business Registration Authority in Germany, while those categorized as self-employed can’t operate without registering there.

 Additionally, although it is essential for all self-employed people in Germany to account for VAT regularly, there are three exceptions to this:

 All foreigners who meet the legal requirements can work in Germany as freelancers; however, most of the world’s citizens would first need a visa to do so.
 The main criteria to move to Germany and work as a freelancer include:

 EU, Norway, Switzerland, Iceland, and Liechtenstein passport holders do not need a visa or residence permit to move to Germany and work as freelancers.
 In contrast, nationals of Australia, Canada, the USA, Israel, Japan, New Zealand, and South Korea can also move to Germany without any visa, but they will need to get a Residence Permit upon arrival.